-Contaminant (units): Xylenes (ppm) Traditional MCL in mg/l: 10 To convert for CCR, multiply by: - MCL in CCR units: 10 MCLG: 10 Major sources in drinking water: Discharge from petroleum factories; discharge from chemical factories.
+Contaminant (units): Xylenes (ppm) Traditional MCL in mg/ l : 10 chemical factories.

+Major sources in drinking water: Discharge from petroleum factories; discharge from

 Health effects language: Some people who drink water containing xylenes in excess of the MCL over many years could experience damage to their nervous system.